| August 30, 2023

 Challenges with Regrind

 Glass-filled materials commonly exhibit some degree of fiber breakage during processing and regrinding.
 Using such reground material can lead to reduced mechanical properties, particularly tensile and impact strength.
 Moreover, maintaining dimensional control becomes more challenging due to changes in shrinkage rates.
 The extent of these issues depends on the amount of fiber breakage and the quantity of regrind utilized.
+Low rpm grinders and press side cutting while the runners or parts are warm is an effective method of reducing fiber breakage.

 Consideration for Regrind Particle Size